Anthony Eden: 1957 resignation

-While Eden was on holiday in Goldeneye Estate in Oracabessa Bay in Jamaica, other members of the government discussed on 20 November 1956 how to counter charges that the UK and France had worked in collusion with Israel to seize the Canal, but decided there was very little evidence in the public domain.
+While Eden was on holiday at the Goldeneye estate in Oracabessa Bay, other members of the government discussed on 20 November 1956 how to counter charges that Britain and France had worked in collusion with Israel to seize the Canal, but decided there was very little evidence in the public domain.

 On his return from Jamaica on 14 December, Eden still hoped to continue as prime minister.
 He had lost his traditional base of support on the Tory left and amongst moderate opinion nationally, but appears to have hoped to rebuild a new base of support amongst the Tory right.
 However, his political position had eroded during his absence.
 He wished to make a statement attacking Nasser as a puppet of the Soviets, attacking the United Nations and speaking of the "lessons of the 1930s", but was prevented from doing so by Macmillan, Butler and Lord Salisbury.

-On his return to the House of Commons (17 December), he slipped into the Chamber largely unacknowledged by his own party.
+On his return to the Commons on 17 December, he slipped into the chamber largely unacknowledged by his own party.
 One Conservative MP rose to wave his Order Paper, only to have to sit down in embarrassment whilst Labour MPs laughed.
-On 18 December he addressed the 1922 committee (Conservative backbenchers), declaring "as long as I live, I shall never apologise for what we did", but was unable to answer a question about the validity of the Tripartite Declaration of 1950 (which he had in fact reaffirmed in April 1955, two days before becoming Prime Minister).
-In his final statement to the House of Commons as prime minister (20 December 1956), he performed well in a difficult debate, but told MPs that "there was not foreknowledge that Israel would attack Egypt".
-Victor Rothwell writes that the knowledge of his having misled the House of Commons in this way must have hung over him thereafter, as was the concern that the US Administration might demand that Britain pay reparations to Egypt.
+On 18 December he addressed the 1922 Committee (Conservative backbenchers), declaring "as long as I live, I shall never apologise for what we did", but was unable to answer a question about the validity of the Tripartite Declaration of 1950 (which he had in fact reaffirmed in April 1955, two days before becoming prime minister).
+In his final statement to the Commons as prime minister, on 20 December 1956, he performed well in a difficult debate, but told MPs that "there was not foreknowledge that Israel would attack Egypt".
+Victor Rothwell writes that the knowledge of his having misled the Commons in this way must have hung over him thereafter, as was the concern that the Americans might demand that Britain pay reparations to Egypt.
 Papers released in January 1987 showed the entire cabinet had been informed of the plan on 23 October 1956.